fanfan42/ansible-role-lsw/documentation/SR-IOV.md

-# GVT-g
+# SR-IOV

+## Warning

+This mode is highly experimental and is the worst in terms of performance because there is no way to run the VM without activating RDP in the Windows VM.

 ## Requirements and recommendations

 ### Requirements

-An Intel Core i*n* CPU from 6th to 10th generation with an iGPU inside.
+An Intel Core (Ultra) i*n* CPU from 11th generation or more with an iGPU inside.
 It's really important for you to verify.
-In laptops, all mobile Intel Core have an iGPU but on towers, Intel Core CPU may only contain the CPU.
+In laptops, all mobile Intel Core (Ultra) have an iGPU but on towers, Intel Core (Ultra) CPU may only contain the CPU.
 It needs a dGPU to have display on screen.
-My first tests on these CPU were from the 8th generation (2018) to the 10th generation (2020), I don't know how it works on older generations. i7 are recommended for better VRAM quantity but **Warcraft III reforged** and **Age of Empires II Definitive Edition** perfectly work on a i5.
-In the BIOS, search for a graphical option like :
+My first tests on these CPU were from the 12th generation to the 13th generation for Intel Core and 14th generation for Intel Core Ultra, I don't know how it works on other CPU.
+In the BIOS, search for an option like SR-IOV and activate it.
+The option doesn't always exists so don't worry if you don't find it.

-* Large Aperture Graphics (Toshiba)
-* Total Memory Graphics (Lenovo)

-And set it to the maximum available (512MB or ~1GB of RAM).
-This option configures the memory allocated for the iGPU, the more allocated, the better the performance in the VM. **Note :** The role automatically creates the VM with the best option available when deploying.

 Like in other virtualization modes, **Intel VT-d** and **Hyperthreading** must be activated in the BIOS.